telerik/winforms-docs/controls/gridview/populating-with-data/bind-to-xml.md

 ---
 title: Bind to XML
-page_title: Bind to XML | RadGridView
+page_title: Bind to XML - WinForms GridView Control
-description: Import XML data to a DataSet and use it as data source for RadGridView.
+description: Learn how to import XML data to a DataSet and use it as data source for WinForms GridView.
 slug: winforms/gridview/populating-with-data/bind-to-xml
 tags: bind,to,xml
 published: True